 - Begin setting aside all else, focusing on God instead, reading His Word to strengthen your spirit.

-Let us emphasize that when the spirit is weak and the soul is the centre of attention: it is allowed to rule and reign over the spirit man.
-Focusing on repairing the soul first, is not how you are going to maintain your breakthrough.
-Even going through the courts of Heaven is not a guarantee you will hold on to your healing, unless your spirit and soul are cooperating with the Holy Spirit together.
+Let us emphasize that when the spirit is weak and the soul is the “center of attention,” the soul then is allowed to rule and reign over the spirit man.
+Focusing on repairing the soul first is not how you are going to maintain your breakthrough.
+Even going through the Courts of Heaven is not a guarantee you will receive your healing or hold onto it once you do receive it, unless your spirit and soul are cooperating with the Holy Spirit together.

-When the soul, spirit and body are out of order, it is your responsibility to gradually feed your spirit truth so that the soul can step back to its proper place submitted to the spirit.
+When the soul, spirit, and body are out of order, it is your responsibility to feed your spirit truth so that the soul can step back to its proper place, submitted to the spirit.
 Over time your spirit will once again feel legitimate and be recognized as an important part of the person.

 Clear signs of a weakened spirit are:

-○ If you do not have love, joy, peace, patience (an even temper, forbearance), kindness, goodness (benevolence), faithfulness, Gentleness (meekness, humility), and self-control truly manifesting in your life as explained in Galatians 5:22 then your spirit is not fully engaged with the Holy Spirit.
+- If you do not have love, joy, peace, patience (an even temper, forbearance), kindness, goodness (benevolence), faithfulness, gentleness (meekness, humility), and self-control truly manifesting in your life as explained in Galatians 5:22-23 then your spirit is not fully engaged with the Holy Spirit.

 You still must learn how to die to the flesh and feed yourself spiritual food from the Word of God.
 To receive all God has for you, your spirit must be strong: